elgw/deconwolf/README.md

 ## Building
-deconwolf requires `fftw3f`, `fftw3f_threads` and `tiff-5` and can be built with meason.
+deconwolf requires `fftw3f`, `fftw3f_threads` and `tiff-5` and can be built with [meson](https://mesonbuild.com/).

-The installation is typically something like this:
+Typical installation procedure:
 ```
 meson builddir
 ninja -C builddir
 # to install deconwolf to a standard location, use
 sudo ninja install
-# if you for some reason don't want it anymore
+# if you for some reason don't want it anymore, use
-sudo ninja uninstall
+# sudo ninja uninstall
 ```

-If meson or some of the libraries are missing, use google search!
+If meson or some of the libraries are missing, google!
 On Ubuntu 19.10 this did the job:
 ```
 sudo apt-get update